Space Blues: Background

 Space Blues is a chestnut horse with no white markings bred in Ireland his owners, the Godolphin organisation.
 He was sent into training with Charlie Appleby at Newmarket, Suffolk.

 He was from the tenth crop of foals sired by Dubawi, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
-At stud, Dubawi has been a highly successful breeding stallion, siring major winners such as Ghaiyyath, Monterosso, Al Kazeem, Makfi, Old Persian, Lucky Nine and Night of Thunder.
+Dubawi has sired winners such as Ghaiyyath, Monterosso, Al Kazeem, Makfi, Old Persian, Lucky Nine and Night of Thunder.

-Space Blues's dam Miss Lucifer showed top-class racing ability, winning three races including the Challenge Stakes, and became a successful broodmare whose other foals included the Al Maktoum Challenge, Round 1 winner Shurooq.
+Space Blues's dam Miss Lucifer showed racing ability, winning three races including the Challenge Stakes, and became a successful broodmare whose other foals included the Al Maktoum Challenge, Round 1 winner Shurooq.
 She was a great-granddaughter of the British broodmare Sunbittern, whose other descendants have included In The Wings, High-Rise, Virginia Waters and Dubawi.

 Racing career

 2018: two-year-old season

 On his first and only appearance as a two-year-old, Space Blues started 2/1 second favourite for a maiden race over eight and a half furlongs on good to soft ground at Nottingham Racecourse on 7 November.
-Ridden by James Doyle he took the lead a furlong from the finish and won in "impressive" style by two and a quarter lengths from the favoured Private Secretary with Technician taking third place.
+Ridden by James Doyle he took the lead a furlong from the finish and won by two and a quarter lengths from the favoured Private Secretary with Technician taking third place.